-- 3. Save and close the file. - 5.
-Execute the temp folder\install\setup.exe file to begin installation. - 6.
-On the first screen, click Next. - 7.
-Select the Typical (178MB) installation. - Click Next. - Leave the Path as the pre-filled default and click Next.
+- Execute the temp_folder\install\setup.exe file to begin installation. - Click Next on the first screen. - 6.
+Select the Typical (243MB) installation. - Click Next. - Leave the Path as the pre-filled default and click Next.

 Note: The installation path must be the same on both nodes.